tigersizer/cluster-test/cluster-test-05FiringItUp.md

 Open a browser and
 - Go to `http://ops.cluster.test:7750/ui/index.html`.

+If that fails with an error page, you're just screwed.
+I can't get it working, again.

 - It will redirect to a login page.
 - Login with credentials from above.
 - Boookmark where you end up.